TurboGears/tg2docs/docs/tutorials.rst

 ==================

-Most new users should follow the :ref:`downloadinstall` and then continue on to :ref:`quickstarting`, after which they should explore the :ref:`explorequickstart`
+Most new users should follow the :ref:`downloadinstall` and then continue on to :ref:`quickstarting`, after which they should look at the first few basic moves in :ref:`basic_moves`.

+When you feel confident with your understanding of TurboGears at high level you should give a look at our TurboGears Book and its 20 Minutes Wiki Tutorial to get start with your first real web application.

 .. toctree::
    :maxdepth: 1

    main/DownloadInstall
-   main/AltInstall
    main/QuickStart
-   main/explorequickstart
+   main/BasicMoves
    TurboGears Book: 20 Minutes Wiki Tutorial <http://www.turbogears.org/book/part1/wiki20.html>

 ==================